Page Nav

 1. What is the" misadventure" that William Douglas speaks about?

-Ans - The, " misadventure" happened in Douglas's life, when he was trying to learn to swim at a pool.
-One day, all of a sudden, a strong big boy picked him up and thrown into the pool.
-He was neither prepared nor learned swimming, so landed the water in a sitting position.
-He got very much scared, swallowed water,. and went straight to the bottom of the pool, and with great difficulty, he came at the surface of the water.
+Ans - The " misadventure" happened in Douglas's life when he was trying to learn to swim at a pool.
+One day, all of a sudden, a strong, big boy picked him up and threw him into the pool.
+He was neither prepared nor learned to swim, so he landed in the water in a sitting position.
+He got very scared, swallowed water. and went straight to the bottom of the pool, and with great difficulty, he came to the surface of the water.
 He was almost drowned.

-2. What were the series of emotions and fears that Douglas experienced when he was thrown into the poll?
+2. What was the series of emotions and fears that Douglas experienced when he was thrown into the pool?
 What plans did he make to come to the surface?

-Ans - When Douglas was suddenly thrown into the pool, he got scared but somehow managed his courage and while sinking towards the bottom of the pool, planned that when his feet hit the bottom, he would make a jump by striking the bottom and come to the surface of the water. lie flat on it and paddle to the edge of the pool.
+Ans - When Douglas was suddenly thrown into the pool, he got scared but somehow managed to muster his courage and, while sinking towards the bottom of the pool, planned that when his feet hit the bottom, he would make a jump by striking the bottom and come to the surface of the water.
+Lie flat on it and paddle to the edge of the pool.

 3. How did this experience affect him?